the-gamma/thegamma-script/README.md

 ![Build status](https://api.travis-ci.org/the-gamma/thegamma-script.svg)

-The Gamma Script is the language used for writing interactive visualizations in The Gamma project.
+The Gamma Script is a simple language for accessing and visualizing data.

 For example see the [Visualizing Olympic Medalists](http://rio2016.thegamma.net/) project.